-Part a: flp test min timer
+Part a: flp\test\min\timer

 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use a Traffic Generator to send the DUT enough pulses spaced at 5 μs to identify the link partner as Auto-Negotiation able (refer to Test #28.2.10: Identification of Link Partner as Auto-Negotiation Able), wait 16 ms, then send enough valid FLP bursts to put the DUT into the ACKNOWLEDGE DETECT state.
-The proper number of FLP bursts should be one less than the value determined in Test #28.2.1: Ability Match as that value includes the FLP required to identify a device as Auto-Negotiation able. - 3.
+Use a Traffic Generator to send the DUT enough pulses spaced at 5 μs to identify the link partner as Auto-Negotiation able (refer to Test #28.2.10: Identification of Link Partner as Auto-Negotiation Able), wait 16 ms, then send (n) 1 valid FLP bursts to put the DUT into the ACKNOWLEDGE DETECT state. - 3.
 Observe whether the DUT entered the ACKNOWLEDGE DETECT state. - 4.
 Repeat steps 1-3 varying the pulse spacing until the DUT enters ACKNOWLEDGE DETECT state.

-Part b: flp\test\max\timer
+Part b: flp test max timer

-5. Repeat steps 1-3 varying the pulse spacing, starting at $185~\mu s$ until the DUT enters the ACKNOWLEDGE DETECT state.
+5. Repeat steps 1-3 varying the pulse spacing, starting at 185 $\mu$ s until the DUT enters the ACKNOWLEDGE DETECT state.